-Conclusion and Recessional
+Conclusion & Recessional

-- ¶ Then the sacred ministers bow to the altar, and the celebrant (concelebrants and deacon) kiss it, and with hands joined and heads covered, they go to the sacristy in the usual manner. - § And if it is the custom, an appropriate Hymn or Anthem may be sung as the celebrant and sacred ministers go in Procession to the sacristy.
+¶ Then the sacred ministers bow to the altar, and with hands joined and heads covered, they go to the sacristy.

+§ And if it is the custom, an appropriate hymn or anthem may be sung as the sacred ministers go to the sacristy.